 An understanding of economic growth is now a central part of the macroeconomics syllabus.
-Romer (1996) presents a readable introduction to this topic, see also Burda and Wyplosz (1997) and Mankiw (1997) for background material.
+Romer (1996) presents a readable introduction to this topic, see also Burda and Wyplosz (2001) and Mankiw (2003) for background material.
 The classic reference is Solow (1957) but this material is also covered in Solow (1988).
 Since Romer (1986), attention has focussed on endogenous growth.
 The most accessible and interesting discussions are in Jones (1998 and 1999) and Temple (1999).
+You may also like to read Cameron (2002).
 Mankiw (1995) provides an alternative view and suggests that exogenous growth may be able to explain many growth phenomena.
 You may also wish to look at the articles in the Oxford Review of Economic Policy issue of Summer 1996.
-Crafts and Woodward (1991) and Backhouse (1991) provide a UK historical perspective.
+Crafts and Woodward (1991) provides a UK historical perspective.